kanidm/kanidm/examples/proxmox.md

 ## Proxmox OIDC limitation

-As of December 2024 OIDC implementation in proxmox supports only authentication.
+As of December 2024, the OIDC implementation in Proxmox supports only authentication.
 Authorization has to be done manually.
 Mapping user to specific groups won't work yet (steps 2,3,4).